How Founder Of Fit Body Boot Camp Went From Poor And Homeless To Successful Businessman.

 Franco also helped Bedros realize that he loved being a personal trainer because he was passionate about empowering people to pursue their health and fitness goals.

-Today, Bedros is the CEO and founder of Fit Body Boot Camp, an indoor boot camp franchise that has a spot on the Inc. 5000 list of the fastest growing companies of 2016.
-The franchise also won FranchiseRankings.com Best Fitness Franchise for 2016 and was placed in Entrepreneur Magazine’s Top 15 Franchises for 2015.
+Today, Bedros is the CEO and founder of Fit Body Boot Camp, an indoor boot camp franchise that has a spot on the Inc. 5000 list of the fastest growing companies.
+The franchise also won FranchiseRankings.com Best Fitness Franchise and was placed in Entrepreneur Magazine’s Top 15 Franchises.

 He’s also appeared as a host and expert on Spike TV’s Gym Rescue, and he’s also known as the “Hidden Genius” behind many coaching and consulting clients on hit TV shows featured on ABC, NBC, and Spike TV.